-TBI uses a coordinated response from multiple City agencies, departments, community partners, and delegate agencies.
-The program is overseen by the Department of Planning and Development and implemented through delegate agency contracts through a citywide Request for Proposals (RFP) process.
+TBI uses a coordinated approach from multiple municipal agencies, departments, community partners, and delegate agencies to help restore at‑risk buildings to viable status and prevent them from becoming abandoned The program is overseen by the Department of Housing (DOH) and implemented through delegate agency contracts through a citywide Request for Proposals (RFP) process.

 City Agency Participants